plone/training/mastering-plone/plone5.rst

 Plone 5.1
 ---------

 Plone 5.1 comes with many incremental improvements.
-But none really changes the way you develop for Plone.
+None of these changes the way you develop for Plone.
 Here are three noteworthy changes:

 * The operations for indexing, reindexing and unindexing are queued, optimized and only processed at the end of the transaction.
 This change can have big performance benefits.